MysteryPancake/Houdini-OpenCL/README.md

 i[]@sizes = {4, 4, 4, 4};
 ```

-Note it's not guaranteed to run 4 workitems in this case, [since it rounds up to the nearest multiple of the local workgroup size](#bounds-checking).
+Note this won't always run 4 workitems per workgroup, [since it rounds up to the nearest multiple of the local workgroup size](#bounds-checking).

 Each time the kernel runs, it passes pairs of offsets and lengths from these arrays as extra kernel arguments.